John Chapman (Pennsylvania politician)

-John Chapman (October 18, 1740 – January 27, 1800) was a member of the United States House of Representatives from Pennsylvania.
+John Chapman (October 18, 1740 – January 27, 1800) was an early American politician who served as member of the United States House of Representatives from Pennsylvania, serving one term from 1797 to 1799.

+Biography

 Chapman was born in Wrightstown Township in the Province of Pennsylvania.

 He was commissioned justice of the peace February 25, 1779, and was one of the justices commissioned judge of the court of common pleas of Bucks County the same year.
 He moved to Upper Makefield Township, Pennsylvania, prior to 1776.
 He was a member of the Pennsylvania General Assembly from 1787 to 1796.

 He was a member of the revived American Philosophical Society, elected in 1768.

+Congress

 Chapman was elected as a Federalist to the Fifth Congress.

+Death and burial

 He died in Upper Makefield Township in 1800.
 Interment in the Friends’ Burying Ground in Wrightstown Township.